JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_components.md

 type, if it needs the project instance.
 It can also specify other application-level or project-level components as parameters, if it depends on those components.

 Note that project-level components must be registered in the ```<project-components>``` section of the *plugin.xml* file (see Plugin Configuration File below).

 #### Quick creation of project components

-*IntelliJ IDEA* suggests a simplified way of creating project components, with all the required infrastructure.
+*IntelliJ IDEA* suggests a simplified way to create project components, with all the required infrastructure.
-The IDEA interface will help you declare the project component's implementation class and automatically makes appropriate changes to the ```<project-components>``` section of the
+The IDEA interface will help you declare the project component's implementation class, and will automatically make appropriate changes to the ```<project-components>``` section of the
  <!--TODO Link to demo source code -->
 [plugin.xml]()
 file.

 **To create and register a project component**

-1. In your project, on the context menu of the destination package click *New* or press *ALT + INSERT*.
+1. In your project, open the context menu of the destination package and click *New* (or press *ALT + INSERT*).

-2. On the *New* menu, click *Project Component*.
+2. In the *New* menu, click *Project Component*.

 3. In the *New Project Component* dialog box that opens, enter the project component name, and then click *OK*.

-*IntelliJ IDEA* generates a new Java class that implements the [ProjectComponent](https://github.com/JetBrains/intellij-community/blob/master/platform/core-api/src/com/intellij/openapi/components/ProjectComponent.java) interface, registers the newly created component in the *plugin.xml* file, adds a node to the module tree view, and opens the created application component class file in the editor.
+*IntelliJ IDEA* will generate a new Java class that implements the [ProjectComponent](https://github.com/JetBrains/intellij-community/blob/master/platform/core-api/src/com/intellij/openapi/components/ProjectComponent.java) interface; register the newly created component in the *plugin.xml* file; add a node to the module tree view; and open the created application component class file in the editor.

 ### Module Level Components